 The Goslyn brand originated in the USA yet has become a global powerhouse synonymous with expert grease management and removal systems.
 Counting a number of major, worldwide brands as clients including McDonalds, KFC and Taco Bell, their automatic grease traps can deal with a range of water flow rates.

-Being compact and easy to install, Goslyn grease interceptors are extremely versatile and can be retro-fitted with almost all equipment that comes into contact with FOG.
+Known in the UK as the GreaseMaster, the unit is compact and easy to install.
+Goslyn/GreaseMaster interceptors are extremely versatile and can be retro-fitted with almost all equipment that comes into contact with FOG.
 A highly efficient and cost-effective method of separating FOG from wastewater, it’s easy to see why this brand is recognised as a leader in the field.

 Featuring a solids filter, food debris as small as 2mm is removed from wastewater and held in an easy to access area for quick removal and disposal.
 Any finer particles which make it through the filter can be removed by using the self-closing silt or ‘flush’ valve.
 This only needs to be activated for around 5-10 seconds per day to effectively clean the system.
 As with the GreaseShield unit, the solids are removed, meaning there is no smell or odour created – a common problem in manual grease trap counterparts.

 The Goslyn system has an on-board heater which requires a small power supply.
 The unit utilises hydrostatic pressure at 40°C to maintain FOG in its liquid state.
 This combination of heat and pressure facilitates the effective separation of fats, oils and grease from wastewater with as much as 99.6% of FOG being pushed through the oil discharge valve into a separate collection chamber for easy disposal.
 The collected FOG is ready to be disposed of by a licensed waste contractor or sent directly for bio-diesel conversion.